publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptII/m__us_usc_t19_s1466.md

         (1)

-         In the case of any vessel referred to in subsection (a) of this section that arrives in a port of the United States two years or more after its last departure from a port in the United States, the duties imposed by this section shall apply only with respect to—
+         In the case of any vessel referred to in subsection (a) that arrives in a port of the United States two years or more after its last departure from a port in the United States, the duties imposed by this section shall apply only with respect to—

             (A) fish nets and netting, and